Cult of personality: Turkmenistan

 Saparmurat Niyazov, who was President of Turkmenistan from 1985 to 2006, is another oft-cited cultivator of a cult of personality.
-Human Rights Watch, in its World Report 2012, said there was a cult of personality of President Gurbanguly Berdimuhamedow.
-Agence France-Presse reported a developing personality cult.
+Human Rights Watch, in its World Report 2012, said there was a cult of personality of then President Gurbanguly Berdimuhamedow.
+Agence France-Presse, a French international news agency, reported a developing personality cult.
 Reporters Without Borders said the president was promoting a cult of personality around himself and that his portraits had taken the place of those of the previous president.

+United Kingdom

+Beginning in October 2025, The New York Times editorial board published an Autocracy Index showing erosion of US democracy using various benchmarks, with "creating a cult of personality" being among the strongest indicators of autocratic drift under Donald Trump.

 United States

-Presidents in American history who have been assessed by various historians as being supported by the effects of a cult of personality include George Washington, Thomas Jefferson, Andrew Jackson, Theodore Roosevelt, Franklin D. Roosevelt, John F. Kennedy, Ronald Reagan, and Donald Trump.

 A number of statesmen in American history have been noted by various historians as being supported by the effects of a cult of personality.
 Among the most reified figures in American historiography are the "Founding Fathers," a group which includes figures like George Washington, Thomas Jefferson, Benjamin Franklin, Paul Revere, and others.

 Other American statesmen, mostly presidents, have also been described as having personality cults, including Andrew Jackson, Theodore Roosevelt, Franklin D. Roosevelt, Ronald Reagan, and Donald Trump.
-Conrad Black, who wrote several biographies of American presidents, argued that "supreme champion of the American personality cult" has "deservedly" been Abraham Lincoln.
-John F. Kennedy's cult of personality largely came about after his assassination, although his and his wife Jackie Kennedy's appearance all contributed to the aura of "Camelot" which surrounded his administration.
+Conrad Black, who wrote several biographies of American presidents, argued that the "supreme champion of the American personality cult" has "deservedly" been Abraham Lincoln.
+John F. Kennedy's cult of personality largely came about after his assassination, although he and his wife Jackie Kennedy's appearance all contributed to the aura of "Camelot," which surrounded his administration.

 Another American politician to whom a cult of personality has been ascribed is Huey Long, the populist governor of Louisiana from 1928 to 1932, who continued to control the politics of the state as a United States senator until he was assassinated in 1935.
 The LaRouche movement has been considered to be a personality cult based upon Lyndon LaRouche.
 Critics of the Revolutionary Communist Party, USA have labeled it a personality cult centered around its leader, Bob Avakian.